30 Italian Slang Words and Phrases to Make You Sound More Local (With Audio)

-Cogliere in castagna literally translates to “to pick a chestnut,” but it has the English meaning of “to catch someone red-handed” or to discover someone doing something bad while they’re doing it.
+The meaning is something like “to catch someone red-handed,” or discover someone doing something bad while they’re doing it.

 B: Ha le mani in pasta… (He’s well connected…)

-Our next word is a hard one to pin down.
-While magari literally translates as “maybe” or “if only,” it’s used in informal situations very often to express a desire for the improbable.
+However, magari is often used in informal situations to express a desire for the improbable.

 B: Magari!
 (If only!)